AlxndrMlk/ML_Concepts/README.md

 Feel free to reuse them, just mention the source.
 Thank you.

 If you want to contact me, drop me a line at <aleksander.molak@gmail.com>

+## Table of contents
+* 00 KL Divergence
+* 01 Softmax with temperature